JackGittes/FAST-CNN/README.md

 ## Fixed-point Arithmetic Simulation Toolbox for CNN (FAST-CNN)

 The motivation for this project is creating a general library which can simulate a CNN with fixed-point operations fast.
 Since **Python** is poor in fixed-point calculation support, I try to write the project in MATLAB thoroughly.
-While the fi object in MATLAB can conviniently express fixed-point(FP) operations, there are still many functions in MATLAB that don't support fi.
+While the fi object in MATLAB can conviniently express fixed-point(FXP) operations, there are still many functions in MATLAB that don't support fi.
 So I have to rewrite a lot of basic functions such as conv2d etc step by step.

 ### Project Progress
-Several fundamental functions have been completed and carried on in a parallel way as possible.
+Several basic functions have been completed and carried on in a parallel way as possible.
 The comprehensive review of all functions as below:

 <center>